jillesvangurp/es-kotlin-client/README.md

 ```
 ./gradlew build
 ```

+Look inside the build file for comments and documentation.

 It will spin up elasticsearch using docker compose and run the tests.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster.